 One time, I was walking in the dining hall, tripped, and spilled water all over half of my body and was so embarrassed, I just pretended it didn’t happen and walked back to my table soaking wet, while my new friend looked at me in horror.
 After that experience, I discovered the Spill-Not, a small plastic device that the cup sits on and the user carries with a handle.
 The thing is, no matter what direction you swing it in, the liquid will stay in place.
 I’ve never spilled anything while carrying it, even if I tripped.
 It can be found for around $10 on Amazon.
 As great as it is, I do not recommend it for carrying soup due to the heaviness of bowls.
+Get it here.

 Liquid Level Indicator

 These are a knife fork combo that can be used to cut foods like grilled chicken, cooked vegetables, and fruit.
 It does not hurt to eat with them, since it isn’t like you are sticking a blade in your mouth.
 They can be found for about $10 for a set of four on Amazon.
+Get it here.

 Dining Hall Apps

 My college uses an app called Bite by Sodexo to display menus for food in advance.
 It’s easily enlarged on an iOS or Android device, and can be extremely helpful in figuring out which foods are which.
 It also tells me where the foods are located so I can ask for them.
 It’s worth noting that this app isn’t always accurate, but it tends to give me an idea of where things are located.

 When I was younger, I was such a messy eater that our dog would sit at my feet while we ate dinner because she knew food would fall.
 Since I don’t have a dog with me in college, and spill food on the tables more often, I got these spill guards that are like a small funnel top to put around a plate or bowl.
 It helps to prevent food from spilling out in all directions.
-They are available on Maxi Aids.
+They are available on Amazon here.